Governance

 Sustainable Procurement

-Coillte recognises the importance of sustainable procurement practices as a crucial foundation for an organisation to operate responsibly in a rapidly changing world.
-By considering environmental, social, and economic factors in Coillte’s procurement decisions, the business can create value not only for the organisation but also for wider society.
+Coillte acknowledges the significance of sustainable procurement practices as a fundamental basis for an organisation to operate responsibly in an ever evolving world.
+By incorporating environmental, social, and economic considerations into its procurement decisions, Coillte can generate value not only for the organisation but also for society more broadly.

 Environmental: